aurora1530/spreadsheet2TexTable/readme.md

 ```

 4. In the _Version_ dropdown, select the latest version, and then click _Add_.
+5. Be sure to set the ID as _Sheet2TexTable_.

-5. Paste the code from `sample/sample.js` into the script editor.
+6. Paste the code from `sample/sample.js` into the script editor.
-6. Run onOpen once from the editor to approve permissions.
+7. Run onOpen once from the editor to approve permissions.
-7. With the sheet you want to convert into a Tex table open, select "Sheet2TexTable" → "Show Sidebar" from the menu.
+8. With the sheet you want to convert into a Tex table open, select "Sheet2TexTable" → "Show Sidebar" from the menu.
-8. Make the appropriate settings changes and click "convert".
+9. Make the appropriate settings changes and click "convert".

 If you want to set up your own ui,`array2TexTable(array,TableOptions)`.
 This will convert a two-dimensional array array into a Tex Table.